lucapette/web/main/content/reading/less-is-more.md

 > depend: these living systems are not 'out there', disconnected from humanity.
 > On the contrary: our fates are intertwined.
 They are, in a real sense, us.

+Since I read this book (and Gosh work as well), I've been thinking about this a lot and more than answers I have questions.
+One in particular: how can close this gap?
+We're so obviously *not* disconnected from the rest of the living creatures of this planet!

 ## p.
 35

-> The point here is that the Industrial Revolution – and Europe’s industrial
+> The point here is that the Industrial Revolution – and Europe's industrial
 > growth – did not emerge ex nihilo.
 It hinged on commodities that were produced
 > by slaves, on lands stolen from colonised peoples, and processed in factories
 > staffed by European peasants who had been forcibly dispossessed by enclosure.